andyl/uber_gen/notes/devnotes.md

 assembled into **guides** (by authors using the UberGen UI) that are distriuted to End Users.

-Playbooks are assembled into trees.
+Actions are assembled into trees.
 Branches for a playbook are specified as steps.
 Each step takes configuration options - Ecto.Schemas and changesets!

 To setup an entire playbook tree with a single config file, we'll borrow ideas